Air Conditioner Repair Checklist

 If you’re using a smart thermostat, like one produced by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for help.
 If it still won’t work, reach us at 507-218-0088 for support.

 Your system probably has a shut-down device near its condenser.
 This switch is commonly in a metal box attached to your home.
-If your equipment has recently been serviced, the device may have accidentally been placed in the “off” location.
+If your equipment has recently been serviced, the device may have accidentally been turned off.

 Blocked Condensate Drain Pan